JeffersonLab/JANA2/docs/Tutorial.md

 to share state between different instances of the same JFactory, this practice is discouraged.
 That state should live in a JService instead.

-Next, we register our `QuickClusterFactory` with our JApplication.
-Because JANA will need arbitrarily many instances of these, we pass in a `JFactoryGenerator` which knows how to create a `QuickClusterFactory`.
+Next, we register our `SimpleClusterFactory` with our JApplication.
+Because JANA will need arbitrarily many instances of these, we pass in a `JFactoryGenerator` which knows how to create a `SimpleClusterFactory`.
 As long as our JFactory has a zero-argument constructor, this is easy:

 ```
 #include <JANA/JFactoryGenerator.h>                         // ADD ME
-#include "QuickClusterFactory.h"                            // ADD ME
+#include "SimpleClusterFactory.h"                            // ADD ME
+// ...

 extern "C" {
 void InitPlugin(JApplication* app) {